D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance

 \subsubsection{Optical Flow Photometric Loss}

-The geometry photometric loss is used to supervise the static flow caused by camera motion.
-So we also introduce the optical flow photometric loss to supervise the complete scene motion, including camera motion and objects' motion.
-Through the update module, we can get the optical flow results $\mathbf{F_o}_{ij}$ by adding static flow and dynamic flow.
-Similar to the geometry photometric loss, we use $\mathbf{F_o}_{ij}$ to generate corresponding coordinates between images:
+The geometric photometric loss is used to supervise the static flow caused by camera motion.
+For the remaining part, we introduce an optical flow photometric loss to supervise the complete scene motion, including both camera and object motion. \gxy{Through the update module, the optical flow results $\mathbf{F_o}_{ij}$ are derived by combining static and dynamic flows.} Similar to $\mathcal{L}_{\text {geo\_ph}}$, we use $\mathbf{F_o}_{ij}$ to generate corresponding coordinates between images:

-Then we still use bi-linear sampling to sample from the source image, evaluate their photometric errors:
+Using bi-linear sampling to sample from the source image, we evaluate their photometric errors:

 where the $pe$ function here is just $L_1$ loss: